aspose-words/Aspose.Words-API-References/english/net/aspose.words/tablestyle/conditionalstyles/_index.md

 ---
 title: TableStyle.ConditionalStyles
 second_title: Aspose.Words for .NET API Reference
-description: Collection of conditional styles that may be defined for this table style.
+description: Collection of conditional styles that may be defined for this table style in C#
 type: docs
 weight: 80
 url: /net/aspose.words/tablestyle/conditionalstyles/